-- When a child is enrolled at Hawthorn, parents/carers are asked if their child has any medical conditions and are required to tell us if their child has a medical condition. - If a pupil has a short-term medical condition that requires medication during school hours (e.g. antibiotics to cover a chest infection), parents/carers are required to fill in a medication form at the school office.
+- When a child is enrolled at Hawthorn, Parents/Carers are asked if their child has any medical conditions and are required to tell us if their child has a medical condition. - If a pupil has a short-term medical condition that requires medication during school hours (e.g. antibiotics to cover a chest infection), Parents/Carers are required to fill in a medication form at the school office. - The Storage of Medical Consents will be kept securely at school for 2 years after the pupil is 21 years.